General Design Principles on AWS

 At Pletratech we have defined a set of general design principles to facilitate good design in the cloud.
 A good AWS cloud architecture design should take advantage of the strength of cloud computing.
 It should be reliable, scalable.

 • Accurate Capacity needs: Capacity needs is an important factor to design an application.
 A poor capacity decision when deploying a workload might end up sitting on expensive idle resources or dealing with the performance implications of limited capacity.
 With cloud computing, these problems can go away.
 You can use as much or as little capacity as you need, and scale up and down automatically.

-• In the cloud, you can test application in a production-like environment on demand, and decommission the resource on completion of your testing.
-In AWS you will pay for the test environment when it’s running, you can simulate your live environment for a fraction of the cost of testing on premises.
+• In the cloud, you can test applications in a production-like environment on-demand, and decommission the resource on completion of your testing.
+In AWS you will pay for the test environment when it’s running, you can simulate your live environment for a fraction of the cost of testing on-premises.

-• Automation allows you to create and replicate your workloads at low cost and avoid the expense of manual effort.
+• Automation allows you to create and replicate your workloads at a low cost and avoid the expense of manual effort.
 You can track changes to your automation, audit the impact, and revert to previous parameters when necessary.
-Some of the services you can use to automate are – AWS Elastic Beanstalk, Auto Scaling, Cloudwatch events and Alarms, EC2 Auto recovery and Lambda
+Some of the services you can use to automate are – AWS Elastic Beanstalk, Auto Scaling, Cloudwatch events, and Alarms, EC2 Auto recovery, and Lambda